Skip to main content

 Facets

 Users can refine results more easily with the variant-level record model.
-In this model, Algolia returns only the variants that match the selected facets— no additional frontend logic required.
+In this model, Algolia returns only the variants that match a selected : no additional frontend logic required.
+This works also well for the variation-group-level model based on color.
+Images are often the same for all variants of a given color, so the variants of a record usually share the same image, thus no additional frontend logic is required neither.
 In contrast, the product-level model always returns the entire product, including all variants.
 To display only the matching variants, you need to post-process the search results in your InstantSearch code:

 JavaScript